scylladb/scylladb-web-install/README.md

 In `<version>`, specify `(x.y)` version to install the latest patch for this version or `(x.y.z)` to install a specific patch release.
 In addition, there is an option to install the latest nightly version by specify `nightly-<version>`.
 - `[--scylla-product <scylla|scylla-enterprise>]` to install specific ScyllaDB product.
 Default is ScyllaDB OSS.
 - `[--scylla-repo-file-url <url>]` allow to download and install ScyllaDB product from a custom `scylla.list` or `scylla.repo` file.
+- `[--list-active-releases]` displays all currently supported ScyllaDB releases with accurate patch versions and LTS status.
+This option provides a real-time view of active releases in chronological order (latest to oldest) and automatically adapts to new releases and EOL transitions.
 - `[--verbose]` to get more information during the installation run.
 - `[--dry-run]` prints only the commands and the installation flow without actually installing it, useful for verification.